- Home

 - Safe Routes to School is a program to increase safe walking and biking to school for elementary and middle schoolers.

-- Lexington Bicycle Advisory Committee advises the Select Board on all matters related to bike routes and bike policy & Friends of Lexington Bikeways supports biking in and around Lexington
+- Lexington Bicycle Advisory Committee advises the Select Board on all matters related to bike routes and bike policy, and Friends of Lexington Bikeways supports biking in and around Lexington.

 - Battle Road Bikes, Conte Bikes, Pedego Electric Bikes, Lexington Cycle, and The Cycle Loft are bike shops in and near Lexington, offering parts, repairs, rentals, and advice.